 In 2017, Steps4Hope established a scholarship with Healthy Habitats Recovery Living Community to provide resources for individuals in need of financial assistance early on in recovery.
 Steps4hope has awarded over $35,000 in financial aid to people in early recovery.

-For Jonathan's Sake, a grief support group for parents that have lost a child to substance use disorder, was established in Fall, 2018 and has continued into 2019 and 2020.
+For Jonathan's Sake, a professionally facilitated grief support group for parents that have lost a child to substance use disorder, was established in Fall, 2018 and has continued into 2019 and 2020.

 A Brother's Love, a live, online sibling support group, was established in 2018 to help those who have lost a brother or sister to the disease of addiciton and has extended into 2019 and 2020.